 The Organization leases office equipment and computers under operating leases with varying expirations.
-Lease expense for office equipment and computers was \$20,425 and \$18,580 in 2019 and 2018, respectively.
+Lease expense for office equipment and computers was \$21,186 and \$20,425 in 2020 and 2019, respectively.

-In addition, the Organization leases virtual office space in Canada under a lease which expires May 31, 2020.
-Lease expense for this office space was \$769 and \$751 in 2019 and 2018, respectively.
+In addition, the Organization leases virtual office space in Canada under a lease which expires May 31, 2021.
+Lease automatically renews each year unless cancelled.
+Lease expense for this office space was \$801 and \$769 in 2020 and 2019, respectively.

-The minimum lease payments required under the above operating leases as of December 31, 2019 are as follows:
+The minimum lease payments required under the above operating leases as of December 31, 2020 are as follows: